Master of Science in Nursing (MSN)

 - Course Schedule

-This program, which offers full and part time opportunities, will lead to a Master of Science in Nursing in one of the fields we are currently offering.
+This program, which offers full, part time, and student-at-large, opportunities, will lead to a Master of Science in Nursing in one of the fields we are currently offering.
 It builds upon the concepts of a Bachelor of Science degree in Nursing and is focused on the development of Clinical Nurse Specialists (CNS) in adult health concepts, Nurse Educators (NE) and Family Nurse Practitioners (FNP).
 The faculty and staff are well known for their ability to provide personal, individualized attention in a caring environment.
 Our classes are offered in the evening and generally meet one night a week.
 Each class is structured in the same format of 50% in class time and 50% on line time.

 We are a small, private college that fosters close relationships between students, faculty, staff and community healthcare providers.
 The faculty and staff are well known for their ability to provide personal, individualized attention in a caring environment.